Maine Court Records

 Felonies, Misdemeanors, and Civil Violations in Maine

 Felonies are punishable by prison terms of more than one year.
-The most serious offenses in Maine, except murder, are designated as Classes A, B, and C crimes, with prison terms no less than one year, fines of up to $50,000, or both imprisonment and fines, depending on the severity of the crime.
+The most serious offenses in Maine, except murder, are designated as Class A to C crimes.
+Depending on the severity of the crime, these crimes carry prison terms of no less than one year and/or fines of up to $50,000.

 - Corrupting waters